Bremen, Georgia: Higgins General Hospital

 Higgins General Hospital became affiliated with Tanner Health System in 1998.
-The 25-bed critical access hospital recently underwent an extensive $7.5 million renovation and expansion and offers its community inpatient as well as outpatient medical services including a 24-hour Emergency Department, same-day surgery, lithotripsy, and a wide range of outpatient services.
+The 25-bed critical access hospital underwent an extensive $7.5 million renovation and expansion.
+It offers inpatient as well as outpatient medical services, including a 24-hour emergency department, same-day surgery, lithotripsy, and a wide range of outpatient services.

 It was originally named Bremen General Hospital when it opened on January 3, 1955.
 The name was changed to Higgins General Hospital on May 1, 1973, in recognition of the work and dedication of its chairman, S.O.
 (Samuel) Higgins Sr.

 Cost of living index

 The December 2009 cost of living index in Bremen was 81.9 (low, compared with the U.S. average of 100).

 Transportation

-U.S. 78 runs east=west through Bremen.
+U.S. 78 runs east-west through Bremen.
 U.S. 27 runs north–south to the west of the city.
 Business route 27 runs through the center of Bremen.
 Interstate 20 runs to the south of Bremen.

 West Georgia Regional Airport is seven miles south of Bremen.

 Historically, the Southern Railway ran several daily passenger trains, including the Kansas City-Florida Special, the Sunnyland and an Atlanta-Birmingham section of the Piedmont Limited, making stops in Bremen.
 The last trains made stops in 1967.
-The former the Southern Railway train (Now Amtrak) Crescent, which operates from New York City to New Orleans passes through Bremen twice a day on the Norfolk Southern, but makes no stops.
+The former the Southern Railway train (now Amtrak) Crescent, which operates from New York City to New Orleans passes through Bremen twice a day on the Norfolk Southern, but makes no stops.